marijnh/Eloquent-JavaScript/00_intro.md

 part.

-After that, [Chapter ?](node) describes Node.js, and [Chapter ?](skillsharing) builds a small web system using that tool.
+After that, [Chapter ?](node) describes Node.js, and [Chapter ?](skillsharing) builds a small website using that tool.

 {{if commercial